DCSiddhartha/1st-Repo/README.md

 # 1st-Repo
-This isi my First Repository
+This is my First Repository